Giving Gifts to your American Hosts

 For #1 (above), if you're invited for a meal in their home, you have a few options:

 * If you already know them well, these guidelines may vary.
-You might simply ask if you can bring... whatever (wine, French bread, fruit, something you cook!).It's recommended o not show up with wine unless you know them and you've asked.
+You might simply ask if you can bring... whatever (wine, French bread, fruit, something you cook!).It's recommended to not show up with wine unless you know them and you've asked.
 Even if they do drink wine, they may not care to serve it with the meal.
 However, if you ask, they may say, "Yes, sure, that would be great!"
+A popular alternative to wine or Champaign is Martinelli's Apple Cider (They also have mixed cider beverages.)

 * A small bunch of flowers for the table are almost always a welcome treat, especially if it's with a family!

 * You may be surprised, many Americans like tea.
 You might ask if they like tea... then clarify raw tea (leaves) or tea bags.
 If they like tea bags, there are some great variety boxes that can fit everyone's taste.
-If they say raw tea, take them your favorite
+If they say raw tea is good, take them your favorite

-* Here's the best gift you can give for an occasion like this: Send them an email afterwards -- from your heart to their heart -- telling how much you appreciated being with them.
+* Here's the best gift you can give for most any special occasion: Send them an email afterwards -- from your heart to their heart -- telling how much you appreciated being with them.

 * This could also be good toward someone who has gone out of their way to help you find something or to take you somewhere (#2 above).